yclas/documentation/digital-ocean-vultr-linode.md

 **Introduction**

-In this guide we will teach you how to install Open Classifieds in a VPS.
+In this guide we will teach you how to install Yclas Self Hosted in a VPS.
 We will be covering, [Digital Ocean](https://www.digitalocean.com/?refcode=ebff5f6941b0), [VULTR](http://www.vultr.com/?ref=6814237) and [Linode](https://www.linode.com/)

 **Requirements**